 - Marks and Spencer.
 They have various base layers from merino wool to synthetic fabrics.
 I got the boys their base layer made from merino wool here when they were on sale.

 Mid layers mean what you wear in between base layer and outer layer.
-So you can wear 1 or 2 tops depending on how cold it is outside and whether they can still fit in nicely after you put on your outer layer.
+So you can wear 1, 2, 3 or even 5 tops depending on how cold it is outside and whether they can still fit in nicely after you put on your outer layer.
 You can wear any fabric for your mid layers and most likely you will already have them in your wardrobe e.g. the warm knit sweater you wear when your office aircon is cold.
 My favourite fabrics for mid layers are merino wool, wool (pure and blended), cashmere and fleece.

 Having the right outer layer helps to protect you from the harsh elements like rain, wind, and snow.
 With the proper layers worn underneath, this top-layer jacket keeps the wind from robbing you of heat.
 Remember that all of your layers should be breathable for the layering system to work.
 The bulkier it is not always the better.